All Episodes

 I'm not kidding.

-Got this note from a friend, you know, you've done a great job being Paul Revere, but it doesn't matter, we're so far gone.
+You know, you've done a great job being Paul Revere, but it doesn't matter.

-And he started giving me examples of how look, we caused all this.
+And he started giving me examples of how, look, we caused all this.

 Why do we have so many refugees pouring in here?